-Like many other states in the US, Georgia is facing an addiction crisis.
+Like many other states in the US, substance abuse in Georgia has reached a crisis level.
 Over the past five years, substance abuse, addiction, and overdoses have been on the rise across the United States.
 Georgia is no different.
 For those experiencing addiction in Georgia, treatment is available, even in nearby states.
 Georgia’s two most significant public health concerns when it comes to substance abuse are Opioids and Methamphetamine use.

 Opioid Crisis in Georgia